andrewagain/webpack-hmr-3-ways/server-cli/README.md

 HMR w/ webpack-dev-server CLI
 ---
-This project shows the absolute simplest way to use Webpack HMR, which is with webpack-dev-server CLI
+This project shows the simplest way to use Webpack HMR, which is with webpack-dev-server CLI